 Crossing

-The term Cross has the following three separate meanings of which the first can apply to a single dancer as well as two whereas the others necessarily involve two:
+The term Cross has the following three separate meanings of which the first can apply to a single Dancer as well as two whereas the others necessarily involve two:

 Dance from one Side of The set to the other;

-Exchange places or Exchange positions with another dancer;
+Exchange places or Exchange positions with another Dancer;

-Dance on a path which intersects with that of another dancer.
-The various Figures in which the term appears often embody more than one of these: for example, in a Longwise set, 1st Couple Cross means that they Dance from one Side of The set to the other and also Exchange places; 1st Couple Cross up means that they Dance from one Side of The set to the other and also on paths which intersect with each other.
+The various Figures in which the term appears often embody more than one of these: for example, in a Longwise set, 1st Couple Cross means that they Dance from one Side of The set to the other and also Exchange places; 1st Couple Cross up means that they Dance from one Side of The set to the other and also Travel on paths which intersect with each other.

 In almost all cases, two bars are allocated to these Figures.
 The action at the end of the Figure depends entirely on the Figure which follows.
-For example, when followed by Cast, the dancer continues to Face Out; when no Figure or one such as Set on the Sides follows, the dancer Turns about and Faces In.
+For example, when followed by Cast, the Dancer continues to Face Out; when no Figure or one such as Set on the Sides follows, the Dancer Turns about and Faces In.

 Aberdeen Hunt